AGM-154 Joint Standoff Weapon: AGM-154A-1 (JSOW-A1)

 In addition, the AGM-154A-1 configuration is under development by Raytheon for FMS sales.
 This version replaces the submunition payload of the AGM-154A with a BLU-111 warhead to enhance blast-fragmentation effects without the unexploded ordnance (UXO) concerns with the BLU-97/B payload.

 Powered JSOW (JSOW-ER)

 A Pratt & Whitney TJ-150 turbojet engine for a powered JSOW is being tested.
 This variant is named JSOW-ER, where "ER" is for "extended range".
 JSOW-ER will increase range from 70 to 300 nmi.
 In February, 2019, the US Navy announced that it would issue a sole-source contract to Raytheon to build an improved JSOW-ER to be placed in service by the end of FY2023.

-USN axes JSOW ER in favour of JASSM-ER

-The US Navy (USN) has scrapped plans to develop a powered, extended range (ER) variant of the AGM-154.

-Revealing the decision in the fiscal year (FY) 2022 budget request, the navy will instead procure a variant of Lockheed Martin's AGM-158B Joint Air-to-Surface Standoff Missile Extended Range (JASSM-ER) cruise missile to meet both strike and offensive anti-surface warfare (OASuW) requirements.
-This so-called Navy JASSM will also leverage from the AGM-158C Long Range Anti-Ship Missile (LRASM), itself a JASSM-ER derivative.
+The US Navy eventually scrapped plans to develop the JSOW-ER in its FY2022 budget, instead opting to procure a variant of Lockheed Martin's AGM-158B Joint Air-to-Surface Standoff Missile Extended Range (JASSM-ER) cruise missile to meet both its strike and offensive anti-surface warfare (OASuW) requirements.
+It is also expected to leverage technology from the AGM-158C Long Range Anti-Ship Missile (LRASM), itself a JASSM-ER derivative.